Lie groupoids determined by their orbit spaces: Lift-complete Lie groupoids

 Since $\pi_G$ is a Q-chart, and $a\tau \msf{p}(r) = a\tau \ti{\msf{p}}(r)$, we have $\germ{a\tau \msf{p}}{r} = \germ{a\tau \ti{\msf{p}}}{r}$.
 But $a\tau$ is a transition, so $\germ{\msf{p}}{r} = \germ{\ti{\msf{p}}}{r}$ as required. \end{proof}

 \begin{definition} A differentiable stack is \define{lift-complete} if it is represented by some lift-complete Lie groupoid. \end{definition} As it should be, this definition is independent of the choice of representative \'{e}tale Lie groupoid.
-We end this section with three lemmas.
-The first lemma concerns lifts of local subductions.
-It is also in \cite[Proposition 3.10]{Vill23}, but we give the proof here for completeness.